 Your TMS should be able to communicate with all of your other logistics systems, like your order management system (OMS), enterprise resource planning (ERP), and warehouse management system (WMS).
 These all work together to ensure you can deliver on customers' orders effectively and efficiently.
 All management systems have to work in tandem to streamline the process; otherwise, you end up running into even more roadblocks and inconsistencies along the line.

-The transportation management system is often the “missing link” for supply chain management.
-Warehouses have systems and businesses that have systems, but it’s the in-between transport that ties it together to make sure goods are delivered from A to B with success.
-That’s why your TMS needs to be able to integrate and evolve with your other management systems, operating as the central hub of intellect.
-Without it, there’s still a major portion of the supply chain that’s left in the dark.
+The transportation management system is often the "missing link" for supply chain management.
+Warehouses have systems and businesses that have systems, but it's the in-between transport that ties it together to make sure goods are delivered from A to B with success.
+That's why your TMS needs to be able to integrate and evolve with your other management systems, operating as the central hub of intellect.
+Without it, critical portions of the supply chain remain trapped in siloed systems with limited visibility.

 The goal is total transparency and connectivity.